san1026/gen711-final-project/README.md

 In the conda "genomics" environment, we ran fastp on the fastq files to trim off the poly-G tails added during novaseq.

 We then entered the conda "qiime-2-2021.4" environment to convert the fastqs into a qza file, then remove the primers and adaptors from the sequences.
 The sequences were then denoised using the R package dada2 in order to decrease the amount of sequencing errors in the files.
-Finally, the sequences were compared to reference taxonomy barcodes by Rimet (2019) in order to identify the species from which the experimental reads came.
+Finally, the sequences were compared to reference taxonomy barcodes by Rimet _et al._ (2019) in order to identify the species from which the experimental reads came.
 This data was converted into a qzv barplot for easy viewing on the qiimeview website.
 Background information about the algae samples was incorporated into the barplot using a metadata file.

 See our code files (located at the top of this repository) for a comprehensive breakdown of the BASH/Linux commands performed on this data in Visual Studio Code.